ryanwalters/sticky-events/README.md

 ## Deprecated

-The following has been deprecated as of v2.3, and will be removed in v3.0:
+The following have been deprecated as of v2.3, and will be removed in v3.0:
 - `observeStickyEvents`
 - `unobserveStickyEvents`
 - `StickyEvent`